 If your iPhone won't charge, you need to make sure you're charging it in the right place.
 Because the iPhone has high power demands, it needs to be charged using high-speed USB ports.
-The USB ports that are included on many keyboards don't provide enough power to charge the iPhone.
+The USB ports that are included on some keyboards don't provide enough power to charge the iPhone.
 So, if your iPhone doesn't seem to be taking the charge, make sure it's plugged directly into one of your computer's USB ports, not the keyboard.

 3. Check USB Port

 Once you know you're using the right kind of USB port, if you still can't get a charge, it may be the USB port itself that's broken.
 To test this, try plugging your iPhone into another USB port on your computer (or on another computer if you have one nearby).
-If that other computer recognizes your iPhone, the USB ports on your computer may be broken.
+If that other computer recognizes and charges your iPhone, the USB ports on your computer may be broken.

 You can also try plugging in another USB device that you know for sure works.
 That can hep you rule out that the problem is with your USB ports.